 Best Mobile Phone Plans for Seniors

 While seniors have a wide variety of needs, there’s plenty of mobile deals out there that can save retirees and older Aussies quite a few bucks on their phone or plan.
-If you’re mostly after a plan with plenty of talk and text time (and aren’t much of a data user), you can find unlimited call SIM-only plans for around $10 per month, and even forgo data completely with Dodo’s $5 no-data plan.
+If you’re mostly after a plan with plenty of talk and text time (and aren’t much of a data user), you can find unlimited call SIM-only plans for around $10 per month.

 Of course, if you are a daily data user, you can find SIM-only and phone deals with plenty of gigabytes for as little as $20-$30 per month.
 Providers to keep an eye on include TeleChoice, Southern Phone, Woolworths Mobile, Moose Mobile, and Belong.
 Some bigger-name providers, such as Vodafone, may also offer seniors-exclusive discounts or plans.